 The time has come to hire a new employee, and you want to make sure you choose the right one.
 This can be quite a task.
-In some cases, you may have received a lot more applications than you expected, or a lot less.
+In some cases, you may have received a lot more applications than you expected or a lot less.
 Once the resumes and applications have been sorted through, you have to decide who gets the job.
+In every business qualities of a good employee, every manager wants.
 Here five tips to help you prepare for the hiring process.

-Decide what to offer: After determining the job’s requirements, you need to decide what you want to offer the candidate.
-You should come up with the range of pay and other benefits.
+After determining the job’s requirements, you need to decide what you want to offer the candidate.
+You should come up with a range of pay and other benefits.
 Keep this appropriate for the amount of work required.
 If you’re not sure what to offer, find out what other companies provide as compensation for similar positions.

 Do a Test Run To Hire a New Employee:

 If you’ve narrowed down to hire a new employee but cannot make a final decision, try a test run.
 This can entail asking them to do a short sample project or a test week with pay.
 A test run will also help you decide if a candidate’s personality suits your business.
 If your test is run is longer than a normal interview, then paying the candidate for his or her time is probably best.